What is Twitch Affiliate?

 After you have planned your streams, be professional and show up to your stream ready and on time.
 Being on time shows your audience that they can trust you to be reliable and consistent and they will be more apt to subscribe to you in the future.

 You should also plan the titles for your streams in advance.
-A big part of attracting 3+ organic concurrent viewers is by selling your broadcast through its title.
-For ideas, read our article, 17 Ways to Title Your Streams to Get More Viewers.
+A big part of attracting 3+ organic concurrent viewers is by selling your broadcast through a strong stream title.

 3. Set Up Your Stream Schedule